'A Lot Of Gray Area': A Legal Expert Explains 'How To Read The Constitution'

 Again, the framers of the Constitution understood this, that it's human nature to amass power.
 And that's why we have this three-headed monster of government; we don't have a single one.
 Because the idea is no one's above the law.
 If this president crosses a legal boundary, crosses a norm boundary (a historical norm of behavior), and there's not a consequence, all of a sudden, what I say in the book, that tool goes in the president's toolbox for utilization by a future president.
 It might be a Republican president, it might be a Democratic president; that president's going to have that much power.
 So if you're on team Trump, or if you're on anti-team-Trump, it's sort of irrelevant.
 You have to say to yourself: How comfortable am I with my worst-case scenario president having this amount of power in his or her toolbox?

-If that gives you concern, then I think you're one of the many people who should join me in this concern about the structure of our government sort of falling apart right now, and moving, slipping into something that is certainly not consistent with how this country was founded, which is: small government, not big government; individual people have the power.
+If that gives you concern, then I think you're one of the many people who should join me in this concern about the structure of our government sort of falling apart right now and moving, slipping into something that is certainly not consistent with how this country was founded, which is small government, not big government; individual people have the power.
 Government power has to be constrained.
 It's not a political thing; it's not blue and red.
 It's right and wrong at this point, and right and wrong in terms of protecting freedoms for our children and our grandchildren.

 Victoria Whitley-Berry and Eric McDaniel produced and edited this interview for broadcast.
 Patrick Jarenwattananon adapted it for the Web.